vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 When a checkpoint is created, each validator should calculate its hash and submit this is a transaction to the chain(*).
 The checkpoint file should either be human-readable OR there should be a command line tool to convert into human readable form.

-(*) This is so that non-validating parties can trust the hash being restored represnts truly the balances.
+(*) This is so that non-validating parties can trust the hash being restored represents truly the balances.

 # Restoring a checkpoint
 The hash of the state file to be restored must me specified in genesis.